Elephant curve: Other notable measures of inequality

-Gini Index
+Gini index

-The Gini Index is a common measure of income inequality.
-For a country (city, state, etc.), their Gini Index can range from 0 to 1.
+The Gini index is a common measure of income inequality.
+For a country (city, state, etc.), the Gini index can range from 0 to 1.
 Perfect equality would equal 0 and perfect inequality would equal 1.
-It is calculated based on the difference between the Lorenz curve and the value of perfect income equality distribution.
+It is calculated based on the difference between the lorenz curve and the value of perfect income equality distribution.

-Lorenz Curve
+Lorenz curve

-The Lorenz Curve is a visual representation of income inequality commonly used by economists.
+The Lorenz curve is a visual representation of income inequality commonly used by economists.
 It is graphed by plotting the Cumulative Percent of the Population on the x-axis vs the Cumulative Proportion of Income on the y-axis.